josesk1975/Jellyfin-Linux-Permissions/README.md

 ## Creating a Mount Point for Jellyfin

-We are now going to create a mount just for jellyfin and give access to just the 'media' directory on the Windows HDD.
+We are now going to create a mount just for jellyfin and give access to just the 'media' directory on the /hdd/m/ mounted drive.

 > [!NOTE]
-> Setting boss as the owner allows you to easily change directory etc. rather that having to add sudo to do an ls -al
+> Setting boss as the owner allows you to easily change directory etc. rather that having to add sudo to do a ls -al
 > You could do root:jellyfin or jellyfin:jellyfin instead of boss:jellyfin but you would have to do sudo every time you want to look at the directories with ls.

 If you have not made it already for local media files:-